arthurz323/research-proposal/maz_research-proposal.md

     - **CAUTION! do NOT plan too much!
 EVERYTHING takes a lot of time!!
 V1-PPC-M2/ACC needs two postdoc (2-year)**

 - contingency plan

+- why this is important

+- **hypotheses???**: V1 plays a vital role (is essential) in sensorimotor cortical circuit during visually-guided behaviour

+1. V1 performs low-level visual processing and provides PPC with basic motor-related visual information for further visuomotor integration

+    - exp: V1-PPC axonal terminal inactivation

+2. M2 provides predictive motor-related visual flow to V1 that is essential for visuomotor learning

+3. V1-PPC-M2-V1 subnetwork becomes increasingly coordinated across learning of a visuomotor task

+    - i should hypothesise about the property/characteristics of the physiological info, e.g., pM2 sends predictive flow (corollary discharge) to V1, and V1 performs on-site computation (filtration? coupling?), and send motor related flow to PPC (ask Matt...)

+PPC-pM2 circuit mapping, i.e., **V1-PPC-pM2-V1** *ipsilateral*

+[visual cortex gives **biggest** input chunk (>20%) to both PPC-STR & PPC-pM2

+➡️  PPC-pM2 neurons receive more sensorimotor inputs, PPC-STR neurons receives more association inputs.]
+Hwang 2019

+➡️  sensorimotor cortical circuit mapping, / sensorimotor predictive coding mapping:

+- ACC is bidirectionally connected with pM2

+- ACC gives predictive signals to V1

+- also primary visual input (from eyes) goes to V1, V1 does "basic (?)" computation,

+- sends "processed" motor-info-coupled visual info to PPC

+- M2 sends a predictive flow to V1

+- thus completes the update subnetwork

+[the input from ACC to V1 has a role in attentional modulation of visual responses (Zhang et al., 2014) and experience-dependent spatial predictions (Fiser et al., 2016).]
+Leinweber 2017